PopovEvgeniy/txt866/readme.txt

                              TXT866

-                           Version 2.0.9.1
+                           Version 2.1

-           Win-1251 to DOS-866 code page converter by Popov Evgeniy Alekseyevich
+           The Windows-1251 to DOS-866 code page converter by Popov Evgeniy Alekseyevich

 The description.

-This program lets you convert the text file content from the Win-1251 to the DOS-866 code page.
+This program lets you convert the text file content from the Windows-1251 to the DOS-866 code page.
 This program takes an input file name and output file name as the command-line arguments.
 The output file will be created if needed.